lazypuff/DMF_in_DRP/ADRML/README.md

 #### code
 ADRML_IFv2_xx.py: the main code used to train and predict, the output is the results of three metrics of each fold. xx indicates the splitting strategy, and left blank means mask pair/combination.

-manifoldv2_mask_xxxx.py: the code plugged in the main code, where xxxx indicates the splitting strategy.
+manifold.py: the code plugged in the main code.

 #### results
 IF_Ogdsc_xxxx_mask_yyyy.csv: the results of three metrics for every fold in different configurations. xxxx indicates the drug molecular fingerprints type and yyyy indicates the splitting strategy.

+predMat_IF_Ogdsc_xxxx_mask_yyyy.csv: the results of predicted Ln IC50 for each drug-cell pair.
+The column and row names are the same as "./data/resp_ogdsc.csv".

 Note that the there is no results that employing PubChem fingerprints as when ADRML using PubChem fingerprints, the algorithm cannot converge in 48 hours.